weaveworks/weave/weavedns/README.md

 ```

 The weave IP address supplied to `weave launch-dns` must not be used
-by any other container, and the supplied network must contain all
+by any other container, and the supplied network must be the same for
-application networks.
+all DNS containers, and be disjoint from all application networks.

 The DNS container can be stopped with `stop-dns`.